-When a thatch layer is more than ½ inch thick, it's time to dethatch.
+When a thatch layer is more than ½ inch thick, it's probably time to dethatch.
 You have three options: remove thatch manually, rent equipment or hire a professional lawn care service.
 Also realize that a dethatcher tears up a lot of material that is difficult to rake up and must be disposed of.

 When using a dethatcher, blades must be set to a specific spacing based on grass type.
-Typically the rental facility will do this, but be sure to ask.
+Typically, the rental facility will do this, but be sure to ask.
 Cutting depth is also adjustable.
 Usually you want blades to cut no deeper than ½ inch into soil, if at all.
 The rental agency should be able to advise you.

 A dethatcher is a large, heavy machine that requires some muscle to maneuver.
 You'll need a truck to transport it and more than one person to load and unload it.
 Consider sharing costs with neighbors and revitalize all the lawns nearby.

 Hire A Professional